-B.8.2.
+B.9.2.
 Risk management system governance

 The Board of Directors provides sound and prudent management of the company.
 As such, it validates the company's risk appetite as proposed by senior management.

-The risk management system is coordinated by senior management.
+It delegates the review of the company's risk management processes and the work of the key internal audit and risk management functions to the Audit and Risk Committee.
+Risk management system is coordinated by senior management.
 During Management Committee meetings, management discusses and shares the risk areas of their activities with regard to the company's strategy directions.
 This body decides on the actions to be taken with regard to the risks identified.

-Specific committees also meet when needed to analyse, process and share information on cross-functional topics.
+Specific committees also meet when needed to analyse, process and share information on cross- functional topics.
 The frequency of committee meetings and topics addressed vary according to the company's needs.